Ghulam Hassan Shaggan: International tours

 In the 1990s, Ghulam Hassan Shaggan had received recognition in Europe as an outstanding representative of the North Indian classical music tradition.
 His talent was first recognized by French musicologists Gerard Kurgijian and Martina Catella.
 They invited him to perform in France, Sweden, Spain, Switzerland, Germany and the UK.

 Ghulam Hassan Shaggan also collaborated with the alternative/trance band Fun-Da-Mental.
 This band used an arrangement of his original bandish in Raag Bhopali in the band's 2001 album, There Shall be Love!

 Final years

-Even in his final years before his death in 2015, he continued to perform in public with youthful enthusiasm and the characteristic vigor of the Gwalior gayaki.
+Even in his final years before his death in 2015, he continued to perform in public with youthful enthusiasm and the characteristic vigor and abundant stamina of the Gwalior gayaki.